cardano-foundation/CIPs/CIP-0001/README.md

 > **Note** Proposals addressing a specific CPS should also be listed in the corresponding CPS header, in _'Proposed Solutions'_, to keep track of ongoing work.

+###### Naming CIPs with similar subjects

+When a CIP title *and* subject matter share a common element, begin the CIP title with that common element and end it with the specifc portion, delimited with the `-` character.
+Example (CIP-0095):

+> *Web-Wallet Bridge **-** Governance*

+CIP editors will help determine these common elements and, whenever necessary, rename both CIP document titles and PR titles accordingly.
+The objective is to provide commonly recognisable names for similar developments (e.g. multiple extensions to another CIP or scheme).

 ##### 1.b.
 Authors seek feedback